OSOceanAcoustics/echopype/README.rst

 - Processing large volumes of sonar data in local or cloud storage by leveraging Python distributed computing libraries.

+The current version supports file conversion for:

+- ``.raw`` data files collected by the SimRad EK60 echosounder

+- ``.01A`` data files collected by the ASL Environmental Sciences AZFP echosounder.
+  Note that an XML file (from each deployment) is required for unpacking AZFP data.

-The current version supports file conversion for the ``.raw`` data files collected by the SimRad EK60 echosounder.
-Conversion for other types of data files, including the ``.01A`` files from AZFP echosounder, the ``.raw`` files from the SimRad broadband EK80 echosounder, and the *raw beam* data from ADCP (Acoustic Doppler Current Profiler) will be added in future releases.
+Conversion for other data types, such as the ``.raw`` files from the SimRad broadband EK80 echosounder, and the *raw beam* data from ADCP (Acoustic Doppler Current Profiler) will be added in future releases.